 Every Layer of Packaging Must Compliment the Others

-There are three layers of packaging that manufacturers must use to wrap and ship their products.
+There are three layers of consumer goods packaging design that manufacturers must use to wrap and ship their products.
 Customers in stores usually only see the product packaging and sometimes the inner packaging.
 Online shoppers see the outer packaging too, and it should be part of your overall branding strategy.
 Think Amazon and their ubiquitous smile logo found on their shipping cartons.

 Here is a brief explanation of the three layers of packaging.